RobertoPadilla/teraform-aws-course-freecodecamp/README.md

 # Configure AWS resources from Terraform
 I will be following freecodecamp course to raise resources in AWS from terraform.

-## Clone this repository and do...
+## To reproduce this AWS configuration clone this repository and do...
 ~~~bash
 terraform init